ARognes/AlgoGrid/README.md

 # TileGrid
 An HTML website using a canvas to display an interactive grid.
-My first in-depth use of Javascript.
+My first in-depth use of JavaScript.

-In order for EcmaScript Modules to run on Github Pages, builder.py is used to compress all Javascript files together into main.js.
+In order for EcmaScript Modules to run on Github Pages, builder.py is used to compress all JavaScript files together into main.js.

-/#TODO move cursor around simple mode to view algo text